ueberdosis/tiptap/README.md

 [![Build Status](https://github.com/ueberdosis/tiptap/workflows/ci/badge.svg)](https://github.com/ueberdosis/tiptap/actions)
 [![Sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub)](https://github.com/sponsors/ueberdosis)

+## [FAQ] Should I start to integrate tiptap 1 or wait for tiptap 2?
+Good question! [tiptap 2](https://blog.ueber.io/post/our-plan-for-tiptap-2/) is about to come in the next months and we’re going to provide an upgrade guide for you.
+Sure, there are a lot of things that will change, but you should be able to refactor everything in an hour so (depending on the size of your project).

+The extension API will have a lot of breaking changes.
+So if you’re up to write a lot of custom extensions, expect to rewrite them for tiptap 2.
+You’ll likely reuse all the single parts (schema, inputRules, pasteRules, keyboard shortcuts …), but the API to register them will be different.

+**For the braves:** [Sponsor us](https://github.com/sponsors/ueberdosis) to get access to tiptap 2 and start your project with a fresh breeze of air.

+**For everyone else:** No need to wait for tiptap 2.
+Start your project, you’ll be able to upgrade in a reasonable amount of time.

 ## Why I built tiptap
 I was looking for a text editor for [Vue.js](https://github.com/vuejs/vue) and found some solutions that didn't really satisfy me.
 The editor should be easy to extend and not based on old dependencies such as jQuery.
 For React there is already a great editor called [Slate.js](https://github.com/ianstormtaylor/slate), which impresses with its modularity.
 I came across [Prosemirror](https://github.com/prosemirror) and decided to build on it.
 Prosemirror is a toolkit for building rich-text editors that are already in use at many well-known companies such as *Atlassian* or *New York Times*.